nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 $`a^2 + b^2 = c^2`$
 ````

-This syntax is Markdown-inspired and in fact ties in nicely with other Markdown
+This syntax is close to Markdown and in fact ties in nicely with other Markdown
 renderers, too.
 (For example the syntax highlighter in this very code block.)

-Choosing the `$`-approach makes many things hard on the engineering side,
-and I assume that missing support for math in lists and headers is a
-consequence this.
+There are no rendering ambiguities, and a whole class of bugs simply doesn't
+exist.

 ## The Ugly